-Utica College is in the process of adding a new MS in Nursing degree to its suite of Nursing programs, and may begin accepting students as early as Fall 2018.
+Utica College is in the process of adding new Nursing masters degrees to its suite of Nursing programs, and may begin accepting students as early as Spring 2019.
 Complete the form to find out more.

 Expand your nursing career quickly in a powerful program.

-Utica College’s online Master of Science in Nursing (online MSN) offers you a fast and convenient way to earn your advanced nursing degree online.
-Thanks to its flexible environment, you’ll never have to worry about missing class due to a changed schedule, or picking up an extra shift.
-You can earn your master’s in nursing online at Utica College in just 16-20 months in the hours and days that are best for you.
+Utica College’s three online Nursing Master’s programs offer you a fast and convenient way to earn your advanced nursing degree online.
+Thanks to the flexible environment, you’ll never have to worry about missing class due to a changed schedule, or picking up an extra shift.
+You can earn your nursing masters online at Utica College in just 16-20 months in the hours and days that are best for you.

-The program incorporates a research-backed curriculum, expert faculty, and practicums to ensure you develop expanded nursing skills and strong leadership abilities – excellent preparation for real life practice.
+The programs incorporate a research-backed curriculum, expert faculty, and practicums to ensure you develop expanded nursing skills and strong leadership abilities – excellent preparation for real life practice.
 All coursework is online, except for supervised practicum work, which is completed in a state in which you are licensed to practice.

-Utica College’s master’s degree in nursing offers three specializations that empower you to take advanced nursing roles like leadership, education, and family practice — roles that have projected job growth rates between 24%-31%, and salaries that surpass six figures.
-Additionally, each specialization supports your preparation for professional certifications.
+Utica College offers three master’s level nursing degrees that empower you to take advanced nursing roles like leadership, education, and family practice — roles that have projected job growth rates between 24%-31%, and salaries that surpass six figures.
+Additionally, each degree program supports your preparation for professional certifications.

 - Family Nurse Practitioner (FNP)